cartrawler/cartrawler.github.io/docs/react native/androidIntegration.md

 ```

 * Save, clean and rebuild project.

+---

+## Access Functions in JavaScript

-* And now on the Javascript side we access the function created inside the Module.
+We should now be able to access the function created inside the Module, on the Javascript side.

 ```javascript
 ...